andre-ye/uni/docs/phil/phil-458/readings.md

 - Psychic contagion is related to all feeling states and is the strongest inter-human emotional phenomenon
 - pathos -- suffering

+Main Points
+- Scheler criticizes Kant's *a priori*, a formalistic account of spiritual life and feeling; instead, Scheler adopts a nonformal approach, in which the whole of spiritual life is independent of the 'worldly' embodiment of man.

+Questions
+- If to be 'nonformal' is to be 'material', then in what sense is Scheler really being nonformal?
+- On what basis does Scheler ground his categorizations?
+How 'real' are they?
+- Scheler says that the "thou" or "we" precedes the "I".
+Is this in departure from or in agreement with Husserl's ideas on intersubjectivity?

 ### Chapter 6: Nonformal Ethics of Values
 p.
 102